 Explainable AI is a set of techniques, principles and processes that aim to help AI developers and users alike better understand AI models, both in terms of their algorithms and the outputs generated by them.

-Explainable AI is important because amid the growing sophistication and adoption of AI, there remains one major ongoing problem: People don’t understand why AI models make the decisions they do.
-Not even the researchers and developers who are creating them.
+Explainable AI is important because, amid the growing sophistication and adoption of AI, people typically don’t understand why AI models make the decisions they do — not even the researchers and developers who are creating them.

-AI algorithms often operate as black boxes, meaning they take inputs and provide outputs with no way to figure out their inner workings.
-Black box AI models don’t explain how they arrive at their conclusions, and the data they use and the trustworthiness of their results are not easy to understand — which is what explainable AI seeks to resolve.
+AI algorithms often operate as black boxes, meaning they take inputs and produce outputs with no way to figure out their inner workings.
+Black box AI models don’t provide insights on how they arrive at their conclusions, making it difficult to understand the data they rely on and assess the trustworthiness of their results — which is what explainable AI seeks to resolve.

 How Does Explainable AI Work?